ThunderIW/COSC360_final-Project/README.md

 -   I created the checkout.php which allows users to see all the dinosaurs in their cart.
 -   I ensured that users must be logged in to access certain pages on our website.
 -   In the user profile, I implemented tables which show the user’s history of orders and their reviews corresponding to a specific dinosaur.
--   I helped write the documentation for the Full Site Project report.
+-   I helped write the documentation for the Full Site Project report and the Walkthrough Document.